- Why you should feed your wedding photographer at a wedding

 - If in doubt, discuss it with your photographer

 - Hey Martin....you're our photographer.
 What should we do!?!?!

-Do you provide food for wedding photographer or do they make their own arrangements?
+Do you provide food for your wedding photographer or do they make their own arrangements?
 That is a common question that I see asked in wedding groups.
-For some reason this is often a controversial subject within the Facebook groups for wedding photographer’s.
+For some reason this is often a controversial subject within the Facebook groups.
 With lots of passion on both sides of the camp.